j-walker23/gitflow/README.md

 Notes
 =======
-This is a fork [DataSift's HubFlow branching model](http://datasift.github.com/gitflow/) Install it the same, expect point at `git@github.com:j-walker23/gitflow.git` Everything is the same expect i tried to complete the latest release that was in progress 1.6.0, and add any nice features/fixes i wanted.
+This is a fork [DataSift's HubFlow branching model](http://datasift.github.com/gitflow/) Install it the same, except point at `git@github.com:j-walker23/gitflow.git` Everything is the same except I tried to complete the latest release that was in progress 1.6.0, and add any nice features/fixes i wanted.

 HubFlow
 =======